top of page

 ABOUT

-It has been fascinating to witness the growth and changes in communication over the years.
-Today, I deploy amateur radio communications equipment that allows me to use voice, digital, and broadcast images to work locally and over thousands of miles.
-I serve the emergency messaging needs of anyone from around the globe, on land, air, and sea.
-In fact, with my FCC amateur radio license and equipment, I am relied upon as a valued backup communicator during emergencies.
-I assist when more vulnerable forms of communication, like cell phones, emergency trunking technologies, and television, stop functioning during crises like the Boston Marathon bombing, 911, tornados, major wind-related storms, hurricanes, and significant flooding.
+It’s been truly fascinating to see how communication has evolved over the years!
+Nowadays, I use amateur radio equipment that lets me connect through voice, digital signals, and even broadcast images, reaching people both locally and thousands of miles away.
+I’m proud to help with emergency messaging for anyone around the world, whether on land, in the air, or at sea.
+With my FCC amateur radio license and equipment, I’m often called upon as a reliable backup communicator during emergencies.
+I lend a hand when more vulnerable communication methods, like cell phones, emergency trunking systems, and television, aren’t working during crises such as the Boston Marathon bombing, 9/11, tornadoes, major storms, hurricanes, and significant flooding.

 Below are pictures of my portable VHF, UHF and HF radio equipment: